latex3/latex3.github.io/_posts/2015-08-12-talks-from-the-2015-and-2014-tug-conferences.md

 title: "Talks from the 2015 and 2014 TUG conferences"
 date: 2015-08-12 00:00:00
 description: "Video presentations together with some slide show material from the TUG conferences 2014 in Boston and 2015 in Darmstadt.
 Talks on LaTeX."
+excerpt: "Video presentations together with some slide show material from the TUG conferences 2014 in Boston and 2015 in Darmstadt.
+Talks on LaTeX."
 categories: news
 tags: [talks, papers]
 ---